PrasadRajeswar/Intro-to-Linux-Shell-Scripting/README.md

 `You don't need to be great to start something but, you need to start to be great.`
 - Have you noticed, we wrote `#!/bin/bash` in the top line in our file `day1.sh`.
 What does that mean???
 - The `#!` means `shebang` It determines what path the program will be executing in the file.
 The `echo` however is a builtin command to print the content in the file.
-How to know type of the command we are giving??? just give the below command on the terminal.
+- How to know type of the command we are giving??? just give the below command on the terminal.
 `type <command>
 type echo`
-the output will be following-
+- The output will be following-
 `echo is a shell builtin`

 ## Working with Variable(s)-